mre/endler.dev/content/2023/cursed-rust/index.md

 was known for his unconventional thinking.

 We should all strive to think outside the box and come up with unconventional solutions to problems.
-Who knows, maybe they will lead to a new breakthrough one day!
+Who knows, maybe that's the key to a deeper understanding of the problem itself?